PRISHIta123/PRISHIta123.github.io/demos.md

 <p style="text-align: center; font-weight: bold;">Teleoperation Control on Dual-Arm Franka Panda using Hand Pose Detection from Webcam Feed</p>
 </div>

-Access the implementation of both classical control (IK, PD, impedance) and learned control algorithms in the Libfranka simulation here: https://github.com/PRISHIta123/Franka_Manipulation
+Access the implementation of both classical control (IK, PD, impedance) and learned control algorithms in the LibFranka simulation <a href="https://github.com/PRISHIta123">here</a>.